shopsys/monorepo-tools/docs/upgrade/interchangeable-filtering.md

     - update the test of the export repository `tests/ShopBundle/Functional/Model/Product/Search/ProductSearchExportRepositoryTest.php` to match the new Elasticsearch structure
         - you can copy [`ProductSearchExportRepositoryTest.php`](https://github.com/shopsys/project-base/blob/v7.2.0/tests/ShopBundle/Functional/Model/Product/Search/ProductSearchExportRepositoryTest.php) from `shopsys/project-base`
         - the test is written in such a way that supports both the SQL and Elasticsearch filtering (depending on the service in your DIC)
-    - recreate the structure and export products to Elasticsearch with `php phing product-search-recreate-structure product-search-export-products`
+    - recreate the structure and export products to Elasticsearch with `php phing product-search-recreate-structure product-search-export-products` on your machine, and also later during deployment of your application

 ## Use new Elasticsearch Filtering
 To start filtering products via Elasticsearch you have to do these steps.